Norwich

-As the seat of the See of Norwich, the city has one of the country's largest medieval cathedrals.
-For much of the second millennium, from medieval to just before industrial times, Norwich was one of the most prosperous and largest towns of England; at one point, it was second only to London.
+Norwich is the seat of the see of the Diocese of Norwich.
+For much of the second millennium, from medieval to just before industrial times, Norwich was one of the most prosperous and largest towns in England; it was second only to London.
 Today, it is the largest settlement in East Anglia.

 Heritage and status

 Norwich claims to be the most complete medieval city in the United Kingdom.
 It includes cobbled streets such as Elm Hill, Timber Hill and Tombland; ancient buildings such as St Andrew's Hall; half-timbered houses such as Dragon Hall, The Guildhall and Strangers' Hall; the Art Nouveau of the 1899 Royal Arcade; many medieval lanes; and the winding River Wensum that flows through the city centre towards Norwich Castle.

 In May 2012, Norwich was designated England's first UNESCO City of Literature.
 One of the UK's popular tourist destinations, it was voted by The Guardian in 2016 as the "happiest city to work in the UK" and in 2013 as one of the best small cities in the world by The Times Good University Guide.
 In 2018, 2019 and 2020, Norwich was voted one of the "Best Places To Live" in the UK by The Sunday Times.